-(1) The speaker may at any time convene a special meeting of the council on a date, time and venue determined by him or her.

-(2) The speaker must, if a majority of the councillors of the council requests him or her in writing to convene a special council meeting:-

-(a) convene a special council meeting on a date set out in the request and at a time and venue determined by him or her;

-(b) supply a copy of the request to the municipal manager.

-(3) As soon as the speaker has determined the date, time and venue of a special council meeting, he or she must inform the municipal manager thereof.

-(4) A request to call a special meeting must set out the matter to be dealt with at that special council meeting.
-No business other than that specified in the notice convening a special council meeting or set out in the request referred to in sub-rule (2) may be dealt with at a special council meeting.

-(5) Should the speaker fail to convene a special council meeting in terms of sub-rule (2) the municipal manager must convene the meeting at the date set out in the request and at a time and venue determined by him or her.
+- 4(1) Subject to the provisions of section 29(3) of the Structures Act the speaker may at any time convene a special meeting of the council on a date, time and venue determined by him or her. - (2) The speaker must, if a majority of the councillors of the council requests him or her in writing to convene a special council meeting- - (a) convene a special council meeting on a date set out in the request and at a time and venue determined by him or her; - (b) supply a copy of the request to the municipal manager. - (3) As soon as the speaker has determined the date, time and venue of a special council meeting, he or she must inform the municipal manager thereof. - (4) A request to call a special meeting must set out the matter to be dealt with at that special council meeting.
+No business other than that specified in the notice convening a special council meeting or set out in the request referred to in sub-rule (2) may be dealt with at a special council meeting. - (5) Should the speaker fail to convene a special council meeting in terms of sub-rule (2) the municipal manager must convene the meeting at the date set out in the request and at a time and venue determined by him or her.

-5. Determination of venue and time of ordinary committee meetings
+Determination of venue and time of ordinary committee meetings

-(1) The chairperson of a committee of the council must determine a schedule of the date, time and venue of ordinary meetings of the committee concerned for a period of at least twelve months in advance taking into account the schedule of ordinary council meetings referred to in Rule 3(2) and after consultation with the municipal manager, provided that:-

-(a) the executive or the mayoral committee, as the case may be, must hold at least one ordinary meeting during any month;

-(b) no committee meeting may take place during an ordinary or special council meeting except with the express approval of the council; and

-(c) no Section-79 committee meeting may take place during an executive or mayoral committee meeting.
+- 5(1) The chairperson of a committee of the council must determine a schedule of the date, time and venue of ordinary meetings of the committee concerned for a period of at least twelve months in advance taking into account the schedule of ordinary council meetings referred to in rule 3(2) and after consultation with the municipal manager, provided that- - (a) the executive or the mayoral committee, as the case may be, must hold at least one ordinary meeting during any month; - (b) no committee meeting may take place during an ordinary or special council meeting except with the express approval of the council; and (c) No section-80 committee meeting may take place during an executive or mayoral committee meeting.